Popcorn-Factory/Arsonist-RoR2/README.md

                 - Now activates a state which radiates heat around Arsonist, dealing ignite damage to enemies in a small radius around you.
                 - Increases heat and deals self damage over time during the duration of the move
                 - Minimum Heat is raised for the duration of the move.
-                - Activatable when required stack amount is reached.
+                - Activatable when required stack amount is reached (Modifiable in Config).
                 - Active state ends when maximum heat is reached, or a set period of time is reached (maximum length is the amount of stacks of masochism anticipation).
                 - Overheat attack speed debuff is not applied once the overheat state is reached from Masochism.
         - Other:
             - Added an animation for the run cycle, rather than a sped up version of the walk cycle.
             - Added the Lobby animation as an emote.
 Default key to activate is num 3.
 You can change the activation in the options.
     - Bug Fixes
+        - Fixing Goobo from adding another UI element to the player's screen.
         - Added checks to prevent position count from setting count to a negative value.
         - Changed Zero Point Blast's cancellation priority for Masochism to cancel easier.
         - Added some mitigations on UI to prevent hooks from breaking